 Keep in mind, that your tone and presentation matter — developers do NOT want to hear any legal or marketing jargon.
 They don’t want to feel like they are a part of a faceless mass of people.
 They want to feel like what they do with your product matters.
 Let them know they matter, their work matters, and your brand is prepared to help them accomplish their goals.
 Above all, craft messaging as if you’re speaking directly to each individual developer who will read it.

-Set qualitative objectives for program and campaign success.
+Set qualitative objectives for developer relations program and campaign success.

 - Don’t: Set an objective for “getting 10,000 new developers in your database.”